brahmee07/hypothesis_test/README.md

 ## **Uncertainty Estimation**

-To quantify uncertainty in my results, I used **resampling-based methods** from class: permutation tests and bootstrapping.
+To understand how stable my results are, I used two resampling methods that we learned in class: a permutation test and bootstrapping.

 ### **Permutation Test**
-- **Number of permutations:** 10,000
+- I ran 10,000 permutations.
-- The permutation distribution was centered around **0**, as expected under the null hypothesis that footedness does not matter.
+- The permutation distribution was centered around 0, which makes sense if footedness does not matter.
-- The observed difference (0.0033) was located slightly in the right tail of this distribution, but not far enough to be considered rare.
+- The observed difference of 0.0033 was slightly toward the right side of the distribution, but not far enough to be considered unusual.
-- This reinforces that the observed difference is small and only marginally surprising under the null model.
+- This means the observed advantage for left footed players is small and not very surprising if there is actually no real difference.

+**### **P Value Interpretation**
+The permutation test produced a p value of **0.0650**.
+This means that about six out of one hundred random shuffles created a difference as large as or larger than the one we observed.
+Since this value is slightly above the common 0.05 cutoff, the result is not considered statistically significant.
+In simple terms, the data shows a small advantage for left footed players, but the evidence is not strong enough to confidently say it is real rather than due to chance.
+**

 ### **Bootstrap Confidence Interval**
-- **Number of bootstrap samples:** 10,000
+- I created 10,000 bootstrap samples.
-- The bootstrap distribution of the mean difference between left-footed and right-footed players was roughly symmetrical but showed noticeable spread.
+- The bootstrap distribution of the difference between the two groups was fairly smooth and spread out.
-- The **95% bootstrap confidence interval** was:
+- The 95 percent bootstrap confidence interval was:

- $$\textbf{(-0.0009, 0.0076)}$$
+  **(-0.0009, 0.0076)**

 ### **Interpretation**
-- Because the interval includes **0**, we cannot confidently conclude that left-footed players are strictly better finishers.
+- Since the interval contains 0, we cannot say with confidence that left footed players finish better.
-- However, the interval leans slightly positive, meaning **the data is consistent with a small left-foot advantage**, even if the evidence is not statistically strong.
-- Importantly, bootstrapping does not rely on the Central Limit Theorem—especially useful here because:
+- The interval is slightly more positive than negative, so the data does allow for the possibility of a small left footed advantage, but it is not strong evidence.
+- Bootstrapping was especially helpful here because:
-  - efficiency values are not normally distributed,
+  - the efficiency values are not normally distributed,
+  - some players have only a small number of shots,
-  - Some players have very few shots,
+  - and some players have very high or very low efficiency values.
-  - Efficiency includes extreme outliers (big xG overperformance or underperformance).

-Bootstrapping gives a robust sense of uncertainty when theoretical approximations fail.
+Bootstrapping gives a more reliable picture of uncertainty in situations like this where normal theory does not work well.

 ---
 ##  **Limitations**